 Church of St Mary the Virgin

 A Grade 1 listed building, St Mary’s Church was built in the 12th century but has had several additions over the centuries.
-The tower and the north aisle arcade were built during the 17th century and the west porch added in 1818.
+The tower and the north aisle arcade were built during the 17t century and the west porch added in 1818.
 St Mary’s has four tombs that are Grade 2 listed.